 Interdisciplinary Graduate Student Conference

-The Mahindra Humanities Center invites all Harvard graduate students to submit a proposal to coordinate an Interdisciplinary Humanities Graduate Conference.
+The Mahindra Center once again welcomes all Harvard graduate students to submit proposals to coordinate an Interdisciplinary Graduate Student Conference.
 Funding for the conference will be available up to the amount of $7,500.
-The conference should take place during the current academic year, 2012-13.
+The Barker Center's Thompson Room has been reserved on Friday, April 7 and Saturday, April 8, 2017.

 Recent Graduate Student Conferences sponsored or co-sponsored by the Mahindra Center: